UniMath/agda-unimath/src/modal-type-theory/flat-modality.lagda.md

 ## Idea

-The **flat modality** is an axiomatized comonadic modality we adjoin to our type theory by use of _crisp type theory_.
+The {{#concept "flat modality" Agda=♭}} is an axiomatized comonadic modality we adjoin to our type theory by use of _crisp type theory_.

 ## Definition